Orbital Troubleshooting

 -

-Is the user able to perform any queries on the device from the Orbital Live Query Page? (`select 1;`)
+Can the user perform any queries on the device from the Orbital Live Query Page? (select 1;)

 -